brillout/goldpage/docs/readme.template.md

 Also, non-interactive pages are easier and faster to develop than interactive ones &mdash;
 using React/Vue as HTML template engine is a wonderful experience.
-Goldpage is the only tool we are aware of that offers you a browser-less usage of React/Vue.

 More at !VAR|LINK BACKEND_ONLY_APP.